-Note: When reporting on conformance with the WCAG 2.0 and 2.1 Success Criteria, they are scoped for full pages, complete processes, and accessibilitysupported ways of using technology as documented in the WCAG 2.0 Conformance Requirements and WCAG 2.1 Conformance Requirements.
+Note: When reporting on conformance with the WCAG 2.2 Success Criteria, they are scoped for full pages, complete processes, and accessibility-supported ways of using technology as documented in the WCAG 2.0 Conformance Requirements, WCAG 2.1 Conformance Requirements, and WCAG 2.2 Conformance Requirements.

-"WCAG 2.1 uses the same conformance model as WCAG 2.0 with a couple additions, which is described in the Conformance section.
-It is intended that sites that conform to WCAG 2.1 also conform to WCAG 2.0, which means they meet the requirements of any policies that reference WCAG 2.0, while also better meeting the needs of users on the current Web."
-(Source: WCAG 2.1)
+"WCAG 2.2 uses the same conformance model as WCAG 2.0.
+It is intended that sites that conform to WCAG 2.2 also conform to WCAG 2.0 and WCAG 2.1, which means they meet the requirements of any policies that reference WCAG 2.0 or WCAG 2.1, while also better meeting the needs of users on the current Web."
+(Source: WCAG 2.2)